Consensas/information-passport/docs/Technical.md

 Validation consists of two parts:

+* fetching the signed document
 * ensuring the Public Key is recognized
 * ensuring the Claim itself is a recognized and valid

+The first part - requires getting a URL.
+If you have started with a DID, this will have to be resolved - out of scope for describing here.
+One you hae the URL, e.g. `https://consensas.world/did/did:cns:ABHEZDOYLE`, retrieve it with HTTP header `Accept: application/vc+ld+json`.
+The server MUST return the Signed JSON-LD document with this request.

-The second part - is the Claim recognized and valid - is basically business logic, and it is outside of scope of this document.
+The third part - is the Claim recognized and valid - is basically business logic, and it is outside of scope of this document.
+We will be delivery a proposed spec for this shortly (this will be replaced with a link when it is)

-The first part is a list of Public Keys.
+The second part is a list of Public Keys.
 The exact payload for delivering this is open, but likely will be a simple JSON document with some framing (and potentially digitally signed also)